Generic Name: oxycodone hydrochloride

 Consider the following general points regarding opioid conversions.

 Conversion From Non-Oxycodone Opioids to Oral Oxycodone Hydrochloride

 In converting patients from other opioids to oxycodone hydrochloride, close observation and adjustment of dosage based upon the patient's response to oxycodone hydrochloride is imperative.
 Physicians and other healthcare professionals are advised to refer to published relative potency information, keeping in mind that conversion ratios are only approximate.

-The relative bioavailability of Oxycodone Hydrochloride Oral Solution compared to controlled-release oxycodone is unknown.
+The relative bioavailability of oxycodone hydrochloride oral solution compared to controlled-release oxycodone is unknown.
 The extended duration of release of oxycodone hydrochloride from controlled-release tablets results in reduced maximum and increased minimum plasma oxycodone hydrochloride concentrations than with shorter acting oxycodone hydrochloride products.
 Conversion from controlled-release tablets could lead to excessive sedation at peak serum levels.
-Therefore, dosage adjustment with close observation is necessary.
+Therefore, dose adjustment with close observation is necessary.